Graphical image representing childhood trauma: a sad child needing support from a trauma psychiatrist.

 Pathways to Healing and Resilience

-Healing from trauma is possible, especially when a child is surrounded by nurturing relationships and supportive environments.
+Healing from trauma is possible, especially when a child is surrounded by nurturing relationships and supportive environments available locally.
 Encouraging creative expression, engaging in trauma-focused therapies, and practicing mindfulness can significantly aid in recovery (6)(7).
+Seeking the right professional support is a key step on this journey.

 Effective Interventions: